AbhiXverse/Solidity-journey/Day 02/Secureum - Ethereum 101 - Day 02.md

 Transaction in Ethereum:-

-- A transaction is a signed message that changes Ethereum's state
+- A transaction is a signed message that changes Ethereum's state.
-- Transaction are created by EOAs and broadcasted to the network
+- Transaction are created by EOAs and broadcasted to the network .
 - Components of a transaction:
      - Nonce: Transaction count from the sender's account
      - Gas price: Fee per gas uint (measured in Wei)